 Confederation of African Football – A New Era for Football in Africa

 In 1957, Sudan had a large hand in founding the CAF or Confederation of African Football, the governing body of African football.
 The four founding members were Sudan, Egypt, South Africa and Ethiopia.
-The first Africa Cup of Nations was also held in 1957.
-The Cup of Nations is a biannual continental tournament in Africa.
+The first Africa Cup of Nations was also held in 1957; it’s a biannual continental tournament in Africa.
 Even in 1934, Africa had a competitor at the World Cup, Egypt.
 From 1957, there have been plenty of competitors from Africa at the World Cup.
 That being said, the furthest an African team has got at a World Cup, is quarterfinals, with 3 different national teams.
 But, football in Africa has been much more organized compared to when the CAF wasn’t around.

 Women’s Football in Africa